rsdoiel/antenna/socal_north.md

 ---

-## Higher ed financing is in flux.
-What’s California doing to make college more affordable?
+## What’s California doing to make college more affordable?

-date: 2025-05-08, updated: 2025-05-09, from: The LAist
+date: 2025-05-08, updated: 2025-05-10, from: The LAist

 Advocates want to improve access to grants, loans, scholarships and work study opportunities.